gabrieleteotino/bluish-capsule/content/project/jobsearchlog/1-skeleton/2-firebase.md

 Give it a name: JobSearchLog

-If you want you can change the *Project ID* or the geographic location, I left USA even if I live in Europe because i think taht most of my users will be americans.
+If you want you can change the *Project ID* or the geographic location, I left USA even if I live in Europe because i think that most of my users will be americans.

 Check all the *I accept* bla bla and click *Create Project*